moiSentineL/moisentinel.github.io/src/blog/Solitude; or the lack of it.md

 How do we start living a digitally minimal life?
 What are the trade-offs?

-We can start by performing a digital declutter, which I am currently doing (post about it coming soon).
+We can start by performing a digital declutter, which I am currently doing ([post about it](https://nibirsan.org/blog/p/declutter-your-digital-life)).
 And the common trade-offs include fighting against withdrawal symptoms and being able to commit towards rebuilding a better tech-life which is devoid of any mindless scrolling and cheap dopamine intakes.

 ---